Graph selection with GGMselect: Estimation procedure

 \subsection{Selection procedure}

 We assume here that we have at hand a family $\widehat \G$ of candidate graphs, which all have a degree smaller than $n-2$.
 To select a graph $\widehat G$ among the family $\widehat\G$, we use the selection criterion introduced in~\cite{giraud08}.
-We briefly present this criterion here and refer to~\cite{giraud08} for further details.
 We write $\theta$ for the $p\times p$ matrix such that

 The matrix $\theta$ minimizes $\|\Sigma^{1/2}(I-\theta')\|_{p\times p}$ over the set $\Theta$ of $p\times p$ matrices $\theta'$ with 0 on the diagonal.
 Since $\X^T\X/n$ is an empirical version of $\Sigma$, an empirical version of $\|\Sigma^{1/2}(I-\theta)\|_{p\times p}$ is $\|\X(I-\theta)\|_{n\times p}$ divided by $\sqrt{n}$.
 Therefore, for any graph $G$ in $\widehat\G$, we associate an estimator $\widehat \theta_{G}$ of $\theta$ by setting